MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 ## How it works

 Otoroshi implements the Gateway API using a **proxy-existing** approach: Otoroshi does not dynamically provision new listeners or ports based on Gateway resources.
-Instead, it validates that the `Gateway` listeners match Otoroshi's actual listening ports and uses hostnames, paths, and headers from `HTTPRoute` resources to generate `NgRoute` entities.
+Instead, it validates that the `Gateway` listeners match Otoroshi's actual listening ports and uses hostnames, paths, and headers from `HTTPRoute` and `GRPCRoute` resources to generate `NgRoute` entities.

 The reconciliation loop runs as a background job and works as follows:

-1. **Fetch** all `GatewayClass`, `Gateway`, `HTTPRoute`, and `ReferenceGrant` resources from the Kubernetes API
+1. **Fetch** all `GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, and `ReferenceGrant` resources from the Kubernetes API
 2. **Reconcile GatewayClasses** — accept classes whose `controllerName` matches Otoroshi's configured controller name
 3. **Reconcile Gateways** — validate that listener ports and protocols are compatible with Otoroshi's actual ports
 4. **Convert HTTPRoutes** — for each rule in each HTTPRoute, generate one `NgRoute` with the appropriate frontend (domains, paths, headers), backend (targets resolved from Kubernetes Services), and plugins (from HTTPRoute filters)
+5. **Convert GRPCRoutes** — same as HTTPRoute but with gRPC method matching mapped to HTTP/2 paths (`/{service}/{method}`) and backend targets using HTTP/2 protocol
-5. **Save routes** — upsert generated routes and delete orphaned ones that are no longer defined
+6. **Save routes** — upsert generated routes and delete orphaned ones that are no longer defined

 All generated routes are tagged with `otoroshi-provider: kubernetes-gateway-api` metadata, making them easy to identify and ensuring clean garbage collection.